 Conclusion – Which career is right for you?

-Your interests – Numbers, statistics, and programming are all favorites of data analysts.
+- Your interests – Numbers, statistics, and programming are all favourites of data analysts.
 They nearly solely work in databases as gatekeepers for their organization’s data, uncovering data points from complicated and often diverse sources.
 Data analysts must also have a thorough awareness of the industry in which they work.

 Data scientists must possess a mix of math, statistics, and computer science skills, as well as an interest in — and knowledge of — business.
 If this description more closely matches your background and experience, a position as a data scientist may be the best fit for you.